rackerlabs/support-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud-with-pitchfork.md

 product_url: cloud-images
 ---

-Meet Pitchfork - It was created by a rather cleaver fellow (https://github.com/oldarmyc@Github) who made interacting with the Rackspace Cloud API super easy!
+Meet Pitchfork - It was created by a [rather cleaver fellow](https://github.com/oldarmyc@Github) who made interacting with the Rackspace Cloud API super easy!
 This community article was written for folks who would like to to transfer Rackspace Cloud Server instance images between regions of the Rackspace cloud.
-*NOTE: For the image download/upload steps listed below I will be using another 3rd party software called "Cybyerduck" - you can still use a different opensource (free) software or the API directly - However, I will only be covering the methods used here, in this article*
+*NOTE: For the image download/upload steps listed below I will be using another 3rd party software called [Cyberduck](https://cyberduck.io/) - you can still use a different opensource (free) software or the API directly - However, I will only be covering the methods used here, in this article*

 Before we get into the details, we already assume that you have done the following: